 3. Perfect intervals

-Another huge one.
+This is another huge one.
 If you want to do intervals using your power meter (and we hope you do), an indoor workout is a great place to do them.
 Why?
 Because you can structure your workout however you want, without outside elements interfering.
 5 minute intervals with 5 minute recoveries…great.
 How about 30 minute tempo intervals.
 No problem.
 When you’re outside, you’re at the mercy of the road or trail.
 You might run into a light, have to slow for another person, the road might dip or go up.
 Any number of factors can influence your interval.
-However, when you’re inside, you can construct perfect intervals.
+However, when you’re training with your power meter inside, you can construct perfect intervals.

 One more thing…indoor workouts are repeatable.
 If you want to see how you improved, you can accurately compare one indoor workout to the next.
 Direct comparisons on outdoor workouts can be more difficult unless your route or trail is the exact same.
 And even then it can be influenced by factors such as wind, stops made in different places, having to slow for other riders, etc.

 4. Safer at night and better for bad weather